-Implementation of a regional approach to the development of PAFC certification systems
+Implementation of a regional approach to the development of PEFC certification systems.

 It should be noted that this regional approach is totally new and innovative for the PEFC.
-It aims to respond to the particularities of the Congo Basin context and could later be applied in other tropical regions of the world.
+It aims to respond to the particularities of the Congo Basin context and could later be applied in other tropical regions.

-The project is co-funded by the PPECF (PROGRAM FOR THE PROMOTION OF CERTIFIED FOREST OPERATIONS), PEFC International, and will probably receive other complementary funding.
+The project is co-funded by the PPECF (PROGRAM FOR THE PROMOTION OF CERTIFIED FOREST OPERATIONS), PEFC International, and IDH, the Sustainable Trade Initiative, from the Netherlands.

-The project benefits from technical assistance by the TEREA research firm.
+The project benefits from technical assistance by the TEREA consultancy firm.

 The approach of the Congo Basin PAFC project will enable us:

-The project is therefore not simply looking to produce a tool, but it seeks from the outset to establish the conditions for its long-term functioning.
+Therefore, the project does not simply aim to produce a tool, but it seeks from the outset to establish the conditions for its long-term functioning.

 As previously mentioned, the project aims to develop a PAFC certification system for the Congo Basin, to have it recognised by the PEFC Council (which necessarily entails compliance with both content and process requirements), and to provide forest operators and auditors with a tool enabling them to implement the requirements as easily as possible.

-PAFC certification is now present in Gabon, and Cameroon is moving in this direction.
+PAFC certification is now present in Gabon, and Cameroon is following the same path.
 There is also a PAFC organisation in the Republic of Congo and this association became a member of the PEFC alliance in mid-2017.
 Gabon needed to start revising its system in 2018, Cameroon will also need to do so quickly to finalise its compliance with certain PEFC requirements and Congo has not yet started developing its certification system.
 As for CAR and DRC, there is private sector interest, but for the time being, there is still a lot to be done.